daedadev/Daedadev-Blog/posts/shopfront-cms-part-1.md

 ## Introduction

-While on my path of learning how to program, myself being a junior fullstack developer, the hardest thing that Ive found on my journey has been direction.
+While on my path of learning how to program, myself being a junior full stack developer, the hardest thing that I've found on my journey has been direction.
 To that point it has also been more of what to do not how to do it.
-There are plenty of tutorials online telling you how to use X framework with Y dependancy but I've found that there is no **big project** that will make you a better developer and that what you create is up to you.
+There are plenty of tutorials online telling you how to use X framework with Y dependency but I've found that there is no **big project** that will make you a better developer and that what you create is up to you.